ActiveState/homework/windows-build/README.md

 ## Assignment

-Document and automate building Python 3.5.4, the `cblosc` python package and a minimal selection of their dependent libraries from source on Windows 10 or Windows Server 2016 using Visual C++ Build Tools 2017.
+Document and automate building `Python 3.5.4` and the `python-blosc 1.14.2` python package from source on either Windows 10 64-bit or Windows Server 2016 64-bit using a Visual Studio toolchain.
+You should also build `c-blosc 1.5.1` from source and have your python-blosc build use it.

 You should write detailed notes on downloading and building each component by hand, provide a script which automates this process and provide documentation on how to use this script and extend it for other extensions.

-When selecting dependencies to build, prefer libraries which change often and/or are likely to have security issues and steer away from libraries which are tightly bound to the system.
-For example, it is desirable to rebuild OpenSSL.

 ## Sharing Your Code and Docs With Us